freshtechbro/vibe-coder-mcp/README.md

   ├── rules-generator/
   ├── prd-generator/
   ├── user-stories-generator/
-  ├── task-list-generator/
-  └── workflow-manager/
+  └── task-list-generator/
 ```

-Each file is time-stamped and includes a sanitized version of the query or product name.
+Each file is time-stamped and includes a sanitized version of the query or product name for easy reference.

 ## Sequential Thinking Process